CyVerse-learning-materials/learning-materials-home/docs/ds/webdav/browser.md

 WebDAV, an extension of HTTP, allows browsing and downloading data directly through any web browser.

-## :material-web: Connect to the Data Store
+## :material-google-chrome: Connect to the Data Store

 In your web browser, enter the URL of the data location.